Aleksander Groza

 Aleksander Groza (30 June 1807 – 3 November 1875) was a Polish poet and writer.
 He was born in Zakrynychchya, Russian Empire (in present-day Ukraine) on June 30, 1807, and died in Gorodkivka, Russian Empire (in present-day Ukraine) on November 3, 1875.
 His resting place was Bezimenne, Ukraine.

+From 1838 to 1842 he worked on the almanac "Rusałka", which was published in Vilnius.
+He then worked as the co-organizer of a publishing and bookselling house in Zhytomyr.